valerypopoff/starter/README.md

-# starter_cli
+# starter

-Starter is a CLI wrapper for [nodemon](https://www.npmjs.com/package/nodemon) and [forever](https://www.npmjs.com/package/forever) and needs them to be installed globally.
+Starter is a CLI tool for starting a server.
+It's a wrapper for [nodemon](https://www.npmjs.com/package/nodemon) and [forever](https://www.npmjs.com/package/forever) and needs them to be installed globally.

 When you start an app with Starter:
 * The app automatically restarts when file changes in the directory are detected